 The agency fund must be closed at the completion of the project or activity.
 Any credit balance remaining in the fund will be refunded to the principal or, if the principal no longer exists, transferred to the Chancellor’s campus-wide account.
 Any deficit in the fund will be charged to the Sponsor’s department.

 All compensation to UCSF faculty, employees, residents, fellows, and students must be made through the UC payroll system.
-Such payroll arrangements must be approved by the Vice Chancellor--Academic Affairs or the Assistant Vice Chancellor--Human Resources.
+Such payroll arrangements must be approved by the Vice Provost-Academic Affairs or Associate Vice Chancellor/Senior Vice President-Human Resources.
 Direct cash payments from agency funds to UCSF faculty, employees, residents, fellows, and students using a payment request form or check request are not allowed.
 When payroll services are provided, there must be a written agreement from the principal that the individuals included in the project or activity's payroll are University employees eligible for all employee benefits and covered by the University's personnel rules.
 Payroll services are not provided for non-University employees.

 D. Accounting Treatment